Codecademy/docs/content/css/concepts/filter-functions/terms/saturate/saturate.md

 ## Definition

-CSS filter function that increase or decrease the intensity of the color of the element it is applied to.
+Increase or decrease the intensity of the color of the element it is applied to.

 ## Syntax